braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_content_blocks.md

 ### Rows

 First, go to the the **Rows** tab the editor and select **Content Blocks**.
-Locate your Content Block, and drag and drop the Content Block into the email editor.
+Locate your Content Block, and drag and drop the Content Block into the email editor. \

+{% alert note %}
+Once the Content Block is added into the email editor, you can make edits to the Content Block that will not affect the original Content Block you previously created in **Templates & Media**.
+{% endalert %}

 ### Liquid